midtown-ai/www/docs/glossary/d.md

  See also [D], [Autoencoder], [Decoder], [Encoder]

-## Direct Preference Optimization
+## Direct Preference Optimization (DPO)
-## DPO

- DPO replaces [RLHF] in LLM training: In this technical and informative video, we explore a groundbreaking methodology called direct preference optimization (DPO) by [Stanford University] that has the potential to replace [reinforcement learning (RL)][RL ]in the training of [GPT models].
+ DPO replaces [RLHF] in LLM training: In this technical and informative video, we explore a groundbreaking methodology called direct preference optimization (DPO) by [Stanford University] that has the potential to replace [Reinforcement Learning (RL)] in the training of [GPT models].

  DPO now completely owns top-of-leaderboard medium-sized neural language models!